How to have a more mindful Christmas this year

 8. Let it go

 Do you find yourself getting caught up in the finer details of Christmas?
 Making sure the tree is decorated just so?
 Finding the perfect table centrepiece?
 Colour co-ordinating all the wrapping under the tree?
 I have a question for you: Is it bringing you joy?
 Is it making your celebration any better?
 More enjoyable?
 Does anyone even notice?

 If your answer is no, it may be time to let.it.go.
 Seriously.
 Why are you making more work for yourself?
 If it’s not adding anything to your celebration, is it really that important?
 It might be time to let go of your ideas about what Christmas should look like, and embrace a Christmas that feels like a good fit for you and your family.

 But here’s the thing.
 You don’t HAVE to have a Christmas like that.
-You’re only a few clicks away from having your DREAM Christmas.
-No, not your PERFECT Christmas.
-But a Christmas that feels right for you.
+You can have a Christmas that feels right for you.
 A calm Christmas.
 A Christmas with meaning.
 A Christmas designed by you, for you.
-A mindful Christmas.
-Come join us.
-It’s going to be SO MUCH FUN.
-And you deserve to have fun, mama!
+You can have a mindful Christmas this year.
+It’s time.

 Sarah is a psychologist, mama of 4 and the creator of Mindful Little Minds.
 She has over 10 years of experience working with children, adolescents and families experiencing mental health problems and has a special interest in anxiety disorders in children.
 In her spare time she enjoys hugging her kids, drinking coffee, and telling anyone who’ll listen how tired she is.